zowe/docs-site/docs/user-guide/sdks-using.md

         <version>2.2.0</version>
     </dependency>

-For a Gradle project add the SDK as a dependency by updating your build.gradle as follows:
+For a Gradle project add the SDK as a dependency by updating your `build.gradle` as follows:

     implementation group: 'org.zowe.client.java.sdk', name: 'zowe-client-java-sdk', version: '2.2.0'

 The version 2.2.0 can change.
 Look at the artifact link to select latest version.

-### Install Pyhton SDK from online registry
+### Install Pyhton SDK from an online registry

 Pull the packages from an online registry such as PyPi.